This post may contain affiliate links.

 19 – Look for less expensive cuts of meat; for instance, pork organ meat is most affordable where I live.

 20 – Feed a partial dry dog food and partial raw diet; some raw is better than no raw.
+I started my dogs this way by feeding raw in the morning and kibble in the evening.

 21 – Become a dog nutrition blogger and use the revenue to offset your raw budget.